circleci/circleci-docs/jekyll/_cci2/orb-author-intro.md

 ---
 layout: classic-docs
-title: "Introduction to Authoring an Orb"
+title: "Introduction to Authoring Orbs"
 short-title: "Authoring Orbs Introduction"
 description: "Starting point for how to authoring an orb"
 categories: [getting-started]
 order: 1
 ---

-## Introduction to Orb Authoring

 [Orbs]({{site.baseurl}}/2.0/orb-intro/) are [reusable packages of CircleCI configuration]({{site.baseurl}}/2.0/reusing-config/), enabling you to create parameterized commands, jobs, and executors that can be [used across multiple projects]({{site.baseurl}}/2.0/orb-concepts/).